Last fact-checked: 1 November 2019

 Save hundreds on the cost of Botox in Mexico City.
-If you’re on holiday or a business trip then why not give your face a pick-me-up with a Botox treatment?
+Whether on vacation or business trip, why not give your face a little pick-me-up with this youth-restoring treatment?
 It’s quick and easy with virtually no downtime, and with Medical Departures you can book a clinic that has all the right credentials.

 Botox is injected into the body to temporarily paralyze muscles.
 It is primarily known for treating facial wrinkles and reduces the appearance of fine lines along the forehead, eyes and lips.
 Botox is also used to treat other medical ailments such as repetitive neck spasms, excessive sweating, bladder dysfunction, misaligned eyes and chronic migraines.

-It probably isn’t worth traveling to Mexico City specifically for Botox, but if you are already planning a trip there then it might be worth taking an hour or so out of your time to get the treatment while you’re there.
-You’ll certainly save around 50% - so you can double up on the amount of areas you get done!
+While it isn't going to worth traveling to Mexico City specifically for Botox, if you are already planning a trip there then it might be worth taking an hour or so out of your time to get the treatment while you’re there.
+You’ll certainly save around 50% - so you can double up on the number of areas you get done!

 Botox is fairly commonplace now everywhere, but that doesn’t mean it shouldn’t be administered with care.
 It’s always wise to get a practitioner that is qualified and experienced.
 Likewise, going to a reputable clinic who can verify they use approved products would be prudent.